Codecy2160/manga-bubble-shaper/README.md

 3. Run the Manga Bubble Shaper script via ```File > Scripts```.
 4. The script will automatically add line breaks to the selected text layer, shaping it into a baseline bubble shape.

+## Known Errors

+New Contents Out of Bounds Pop-Up
+- This may sometimes happen when using paragraph text but can be completely ignored.

 ## Limitations

 - The script is not a comprehensive solution for text shaping and may require manual adjustments.